OT-CONTAINER-KIT/redis-operator/README.md

 For documentation, please refer to https://ot-redis-operator.netlify.app/

 Organizations that are using Redis Operator to manage their redis workload can be found [here](./USED_BY_ORGANIZATIONS.md).
-If your organization is also using Redis Operator, please free to add by creating a PR https://github.com/OT-CONTAINER-KIT/redis-operator/pulls.
+If your organization is also using Redis Operator, please free to add by creating a [pull request](https://github.com/OT-CONTAINER-KIT/redis-operator/pulls)

 This operator only supports versions of redis `=>6`.